Phone-GWP-group

 The origins of cardboard

-Despite the confusion over his nationality (either Swedish or German) Chemist Carl.
-F. Dahl developed the process of pulping wood, which was later to be used in the paper making process.
-He named the development the “Kraft process”, a term which, still stands in the present day.
+Despite the confusion over his nationality (either Swedish or German), Chemist Carl.
+F. Dahl developed the process of pulping wood, which was later to be used in the paper-making process.
+He names the development the “Kraft process”, a term which still stands in the present day.

-Coincidently, the German word for strength is “Kraft”.
-The advanced method given its name for the strong and robust nature of the completed product turns woodchips into a paper strong enough not to split or tear.
+Coincidentally, the German word for strength is “Kraft”.
+The advanced method, given its name for the strong, robust nature of the finished product, turns woodchips into a paper that won’t split or tear.

-The practice has also been said to be an expansion and modification of the soda process, but, with sodium sulphate being the primary chemical used for a cooking liquor instead of sodium hydroxide.
+The practice has also been described as an expansion and modification of the soda process, with sodium sulphate as the primary chemical used in a cooking liquor rather than sodium hydroxide.

-The process now used nationally, is created in Kraft or Pulp Mills.
-Dahl, produced the first Kraft Mill in 1885, located in Sweden.
+The process now used nationally was created in Kraft or Pulp Mills.
+Dahl established the first Kraft Mill in Sweden in 1885.

-What is it and how is it made?
+What is pulp, and how is it made?

-Before delving too far into these details, if you are looking for a better understanding of pulp the first requirement is too acknowledge where the production initially commences.
+Before delving too far into these details, if you are looking for a better understanding of pulp, the first requirement is to acknowledge where the production initially commences.

 Mills

-A Pulp Mill is an industrial facility usually large in size which converts timber, woodchips and other wood products into pulp using the Kraft or other processes.
+A Pulp Mill is an industrial facility, usually large, that converts timber, woodchips, and other wood products into pulp using the Kraft or other processes.

 These should not be confused with a Paper Mill.
-A non-integrated Paper Mill will purchase pulp from a Pulp Mill which has been dried and transported in a bale form (named market pulp).
-The bales will be rehydrated with a solution at the Paper Mill before being made into paperboard.
+A non-integrated Paper Mill will purchase pulp from a Pulp Mill that has been dried and transported in bale form (market pulp).
+The bales will be rehydrated at the Paper Mill with a solution, then made into paperboard.

 The raw materials

-The fibre’s from any plant or tree can be used to create paper, however, the strength and quality of these fibre’s varies among tree species.
+Fibres from any plant or tree can be used to make paper; however, the strength and quality of these fibres vary among tree species.

-Hardwood trees tend to have shorter fibres which produce weaker paper but, this tends to also produce a smoother and opaque finish, generally more suitable for printing.
+Hardwood trees tend to have shorter fibres, which produce weaker paper, but this also creates a smoother, opaque finish, generally more suitable for printing.

 How is cardboard made